-Sean Carroll, the winner of the prize in 2013, with Dara O Briain who hosted the award event
+Sean Carroll, with Dara O Briain who hosted the award ceremony

 Award-winning physicist and science populariser Sean Carroll reveals the history-making forces of insight, rivalry, and wonder that fuelled the Higgs search and how its discovery opens a door into the mind-boggling domain of dark matter and other phenomena we never predicted.